HavenBlinder/Project1/readme.md

                     3. More realistic fields for the mock job application
                     4. More interactive photos and buttons
                     5. More realistically sized menu
+                    6. Interior pictures of the mock coffee shop